 Guidelines should be made accessible for employees, supervisors and human resources professionals as needed.
 They can be shared via:

 - Intranet –

 - HR resources section

-- LGBT employee group section
+- LGBTQ employee group section

 - Link to from other applicable sections such as employment non-discrimination/ equal employment opportunity policy, dress code, restroom, locker room (if related resources are already provided)

 - Search engine keywords to target: transition guidelines, gender identity, gender expression, transgender, transsexual, cross dress, gender reassignment, sex reassignment, sex change*, transgendered* (* these are not preferred terminology, but are intended to capture potential searches)